 - 7,000,000 tons of solid waste dumped annually into the ocean

-More than a few unscrupulous producers opt instead to dispose of the waste by dumping it in remote areas of the Land or Sea, where it seeps into the water table, or simply hire space in a developing nation with a less stringent (and therefore less expensive) set of environmental laws.
-International agencies and action combat such antics but it isn’t easy to patrol the world.
+More than a few unscrupulous producers opt instead to dispose of the waste by dumping it in remote areas of the Land or Sea; there, it seeps into the water table.
+Or, they simply hire space in a developing nation with a less stringent (and therefore less expensive) set of environmental laws.
+International agencies and action combat such antics, but it isn’t easy to patrol the world.

 The Best Laid Plans